Last Updated on 12 June 2024 by Cycloscope

 Best for trail building

-Evoc Trail Builder is one of the best mountain bike backpacks for carrying your goods and foods on trails with your mountain bike or gravel rig.
+Evoc Trail Builder is one of the best mountain bike backpacks for carrying your goods and food on trails with your mountain bike or gravel rig.

-This large Evoc backpack sits securely on your back while you ride, differently from non-cycling backpacks that tend to wobble around as you cycle.
+This large Evoc backpack sits securely on your back while you ride, different from non-cycling backpacks that tend to wobble around as you cycle.

 In addition to this, it also features a rear light tab and reflective strips to improve night-time visibility.
 While this cycling backpack comes without hydration bladders, it features a bladder pocket ready to take one.